 - Set up changes so that people in your organization experience some early wins.

 - Recognize that effective change is usually a realignment of the worldview of your employees, rather than a program or flavor of the month.

 - People involved in change will need to recognize that change is risky; change can be scary; change can often entail the real desire and need to slip back into their comfort zone.
 Effective change requires constant vigilance to resist slipping back into the old, comfortable ways of doing business.

 Finally, as much as employees need to celebrate new beginnings, you will need to provide opportunities for employees to mourn the past, to let go of familiar ways of doing work.
 Recognize that even as change is, hopefully, a true gain for your organization, it is also always a loss.

 People lose coworkers, comfortable work processes, known ways of doing things, communication networks, security, and stability, or confidence in their own capability.
 Recognize their loss, and you will assist people to move more quickly with you into the brave new world.

 Change Management Lessons

-- "The key in any change process is to discern the need that is felt both from the organization's perspective and the individual's.
-Usually, change efforts wait until after the last minute when the pain is so high it can no longer be resisted.
-This leads to massive layoffs and over reactions.
+"The key in any change process is to discern the need that is felt both from the organization's perspective and the individual's.
+Usually, change efforts wait until after the last minute when the pain is so high that it can no longer be resisted.
+This leads to massive layoffs and overreactions.
 If on the other hand, the leadership build a strong reflective process and trust for each other, two things take place.

 More Information About Change Management